attowatt/i2c2midi/README.md

 i2c2midi is a simple DIY 3 hp eurorack module that speaks I2C and MIDI.
 It's primarily build to be used together with [monome Teletype](https://monome.org/docs/teletype/).
 It receives I2C messages from Teletype and converts them to either MIDI notes or MIDI CC messages to control external devices like synths and effects.

-*Currently in prototype status.
-The first prototype was built using a horizontal protoboard and a LEGO 2x16 plate as front panel.*
+*Currently in prototype status: The first prototype was built using a horizontal protoboard and a LEGO 2x16 plate as front panel.*
+*Collaboration is welcomed: Ideas, recommendations, tips and help for improvement are greatly appreciated.*

 ![](hardware/i2c2midi_diagram.png)